 8 Key Career Lessons to Be an Executive

 Everyone knows the proverb, “Give a man a fish and you’ll feed him for a day.
 Teach a man to fish and you’ll feed him for a lifetime.”
-This maxim offers a great lesson to people who are trying to navigate the demands of the modern executive job market because it’s no longer prudent to leave the task only to recruiters.
+This maxim offers a great career lesson to people who are trying to navigate the demands of the modern executive job market because it’s no longer prudent to leave the task only to recruiters.

 By Julie Norwell

 There is an endless supply of people who don’t know how to find an executive job.
 If you’re smart and capable, you can easily manage the succession plan of your career up to a point.
-But at a certain level you won’t go any higher if you haven’t learned 8 key lessons on what it takes to get tapped as an executive.
+But at a certain level you won’t go any higher if you haven’t learned 8 key career lessons on what it takes to get tapped as an executive.

 1. Understand that executive positions are filled predominantly by word of mouth – as many as 75% of them.
 Really!

 When hiring managers need to fill an executive role, the first thing they do is blast out a note to everyone they know to ask if they know someone who might be a good candidate for the job.
 Professional contacts and networking are THE most used tools to source executive candidates.